 This is yet another interesting section.
-With audience reports you can tell the location, age or gender of the visitors to your Shopify store as well as what device they are using to access your store such as PC, laptop, smartphone or Mac.
+With audience reports, you can tell the location, age or gender of the visitors to your Shopify store as well as what device they are using to access your stores such as PC, laptop, smartphone or Mac.

 You can even tell what percentage of new users have viewed your site —a useful feature to gauge the effects of your marketing.

 By showing you the visitors and their locations, you might want to start shipping your products to those countries that show interest and increase sales.
 Of course, there are plenty more data you can get from the audience reports.